talex-tnt/space-invaders-game-assignment/README.md

     They can destroy aliens if hit but they'll get destroyed as well.

   * ### *Aliens fleet*
     A fleet of aliens appears at the top of the screen; it moves left to right until the rightmost alien reaches the screen edge.
 It then moves down a little and then starts moving back to the right edge.
-Once the right edge is reached, it goes downward again; then left and so forth until the **bottom edge of the screen is reached** or an **alien collides with the ship**.
+Once the right edge is reached, it goes downward again; then left and so forth until the **bottom edge of the screen** or an **alien collides with the ship**.
     Aliens can drop bombs at random time intervals.

   * ### *Bombs*